 - Oversees the development of a database to track awards.

 - Directs the research required in writing and editing grant proposals.

 - Oversees the communications with grant-funding agencies regarding use of grant funds.

 Popular Skills for Director, Grants

 Overall, survey participants reported applying a fair number of skills to their work.
 Most notably, skills in Budget Management, Grant Management, Project Management, and Grant Writing are correlated to pay that is above average.
-At the other end of the pay range are skills like Government Grants, Data Management, and Federal Grants.
-Those educated in Grant Management tend to be well versed in Budget Management.
+Skills that seem to negatively impact pay include Government Grants, Data Management, and Federal Grants.
+Most people skilled in Grant Management are similarly competent in Budget Management.

 Pay by Experience Level for Director, Grants

 Pay by Experience for a Director, Grants has a positive trend.
 An entry-level Director, Grants with less than 5 years of experience can expect to earn an average total compensation of $58,000 based on 29 salaries provided by anonymous users.
 Average total compensation includes tips, bonus, and overtime pay.
 A Director, Grants with mid-career experience which includes employees with 5 to 10 years of experience can expect to earn an average total compensation of $66,000 based on 64 salaries.
 An experienced Director, Grants which includes employees with 10 to 20 years of experience can expect to earn an average total compensation of $75,000 based on 52 salaries.
 A Director, Grants with late-career experience which includes employees with greater than 20 years of experience can expect to earn an average total compensation of $89,000 based on 19 salaries.